Property Management Guide

 - Property acquired through either of the above programs will be considered property of the college and entered on the property records in the same manner as purchased property.

-Art - To purchase art objects such as paintings, antiques, sculptures or similar objects above id="mce_marker",000, the President is required to provide a written determination specifying the need for such objects and the benefits to the State.
+Art - To purchase art objects such as paintings, antiques, sculptures or similar objects, the President is required to provide a written determination specifying the need for such objects and the benefits to the State.

 - Such written determination will be provided to the South Carolina Arts Commission for approval prior to acquisition.

-- Art objects will be entered on the property records in the same manner as purchased property.
+- Art objects will be entered on the property records in the same manner as any other assets.

-Construction - Movable property acquired through a construction project will be entered on the property records in the same manner as other purchased property.
+Construction - Movable property acquired through a construction project will be entered on the property records in the same way as other purchased property.

 Inventory and Property Control